Tanzania: Official and widely spoken languages

 Language in Trade and Commerce

 Trade thrives on clear communication.
 In markets and businesses, language ensures smooth transactions and fosters partnerships.
-Kiswahili, for instance, is widely used in cross-border trade across East Africa, making it a vital tool for economic growth24.
+Kiswahili, for instance, is widely used in cross-border trade across East Africa, making it a vital tool for economic growth.

 From negotiating deals to marketing products, the right words can open doors to new opportunities.
 They bridge cultural gaps and create a shared understanding between buyers and sellers.